The business of today’s generation mainly revolves around the internet to expand its client and customer base.

 Testing will also fix problems faced during opening the site or the images available in the application.

 Flow and look of the site

-Usability and performance testing of the application will help in bringing a flow and good look of the site.
+Usability and performance testing of the application will help in bringing flow and good look at the site.

 Testing will help the users land on the appropriate page on clicking an option in the application.

-The database testing will ensure that all the links available in the application is correctly aligned and will lead to the exact page.
+The database testing will ensure that all the links available in the application are correctly aligned and will lead to the exact page.

 Spelling and Grammar

 This is a crucial aspect of any website or application.
 A website with spelling or grammar errors in the content will not hold the interest of the users.

 Usability testing will ensure that all the contents in the application are correctly written in terms of grammar and spelling.

 All the websites before launching have to pass the testing phase.
 This will ensure that the application has met the requirements for which it was designed.